 Was Facebook invite-only?

-Yes, initially n 2004 when Facebook was launched it was invite-only and available to only Harvard students before expanding to other Ivy Leagues colleges and then gradually anyone could sign up to the website.
+Yes, initially in 2004 when Facebook was launched it was invite-only and available to only Harvard students before expanding to other Ivy Leagues colleges and then gradually anyone could sign up to the website.
+This invitation strategy helped Facebook grow in its initial stages.

 Is Clubhouse invite-only?

-Yes, as of February of 2021, clubhouse is only available on the app store and is invite-only.
-This is because the app is still in his betatesting phase and they will soon expand beyond the invite-only model.
+Yes, as of February of 2021, the clubhouse is only available on the app store and is invite-only.
+The clubhouse invite only strategy will help the app untill it gets out of the beta testing phase, then the invite only platform will soon expand beyond the invite-only model.